cs4485-s25-alagar-t7/gas/docs/Meeting Minutes/Meeting Minutes March 4th.md

 # Thenn Suggestions
 - Consider situation where professor has specific grader recommendation, ignores all other candidates
+- Speed process out of brainstorm and planning phase and consider starting code

 # Next Steps
 - Set Up Dockerfile frontend and backend containers
+- Start algorithm process (CRUD)
+- Start database schema
+- Start frontend coding with Node.js
+- Look into resume parsing
+- Identify parts of resume that will be used for algorithm